Skip to content

 Pin Bar Candlestick Characteristics

 The Pin Bar candlestick is known for its distinctive look, with a long wick — like the tail of a pin — and a little body.
-Think of it as a clear sign that the price level wasn’t accepted by traders in the currency pair you are trading.
+Think of it as a clear sign that traders didn’t accept the price level in the currency pair you are trading.
 This pattern is pretty noticeable and different from other signs that prices might be about to change direction.

 These pin bars are like a snapshot of a tug-of-war between buyers and sellers at a certain price point.
 When you see a pin bar, it’s like the market is telling you, “We tried to go this way, but we’re not staying.”